 All students must register for classes no later than the second day of the semester.
-Schedule changes for open classes are processed by the academic advisor.
-For closed and "permission required" courses, a signed schedule change form must be submitted to the Registrar's Office for processing.
+Schedule changes for open classes made on NetClassroom through the Add/Drop period.

+For closed and "permission required" courses, a signed schedule change form must be submitted to the Office of Graduate Studies for processing.
 Forms for this purpose are available online at the Registrar's Office webpage.
-The student's academic advisor must sign the form to approve all added and dropped courses.
-The instructor's signature is required for all added courses.
-The completed schedule change form must be returned to the Registrar's Office no later than the sixth day of the Fall or Spring semesters.
+The student's academic advisor must sign the form to approve all added and dropped closed and "permission required" courses.
+The instructor's signature is required for all added closed and "permission required" courses.
 The following are Add, Drop, and Withdrawal deadlines for each term and course length.
 Please note that no courses may be added after these periods.